Jesus (video game)

 The game's name refers to a space station called J.E.S.U.S., named after the central Christian figure Jesus.
-The ship is shaped like a double-edged sword a la Book of Revelation.
+The ship is shaped like a double-edged sword à la Book of Revelation.
 Its inhabitants go on to fight a mysterious demonic alien from Halley's Comet.

 Plot

 The game takes place in 2061.
-Halley's Comet has been approaching Mars for quite some time, and the nations of Earth send a mission to investigate the comet as some form of life has been detected inside the gas of it.
+Halley's Comet has been approaching Mars and the nations of Earth send a mission to investigate.

-Musou Hayao is stationed on the space lab Jesus.
-He speaks with his commanding officer on the station, who requests that he track down the members of the two crews being sent to the comet and give them the access cards they would be using on the spaceships.
-Hayao meets with 7 different crew members during this time: the Chinese doctor, German captain, Soviet captain, American xenobiologist, French mathematician, Italian computer engineer, and Brazilian astronomer.
+Musou Hayao is stationed on the space lab J.E.S.U.S.
+He speaks with his commanding officer on the station, who requests that he track down the members of the two crews being sent to the comet to deliver access cards.
+Hayao meets with 7 different crew members during this time: a Chinese doctor, German captain, Soviet captain, American xenobiologist, French mathematician, Italian computer engineer, and Brazilian astronomer.
 The mathematician is also Hayao's love interest, Eline.
 They share a heartfelt goodbye, as they would be boarding different ships for the mission which depart two weeks apart from another, with Eline's ship leaving for the comet first.
-Eline happens to be a talented musician as well as a mathematician, and plays him a song that she wrote before he leaves.
+Eline is a musician, and plays him a song that she wrote before he leaves.

-After meeting all of the crew, it cuts to after Hayao's ship has arrived at Halley's comet.
+Hayao's ship arrives at Halley's comet.
 Hayao is sent to investigate the first ship and finds most of the crew missing.
-Eline's intelligent robot pet, Fojii, is found in the ship's docking bay, and after updating its data offers Hayao assistance in tracking down the missing crew members.
-Unfortunately, many are found dead or just beginning to die, whispering dire but vague warnings to Hayao about something else on board.
+Eline's intelligent robot pet Fojii is found in the ship's docking bay, and after updating its data offers Hayao assistance in tracking down the missing crew members.
+Unfortunately, many are found dead or dying, whispering dire warnings to Hayao about something sinister on board.
 A crew member tells Hayao that fire cannot hurt "it".
 None of the dead crew display any physical signs of harm except for a small pinprick on one of their fingers.

-Hayao collects the key cards of the missing and murdered crew to access journal entries and video recordings showing a xenomorph-like creature attacking those on the ship.
+Hayao accesses journal entries and video recordings showing a xenomorph-like creature attacking those on the ship.
 Recordings also say that Eline fled the alien creature and hid, giving Hayao hope that she may still be alive on the ship.
-While investigating for Eline, Hayao and Fojii eventually come face-to-face with the monster, at first fleeing because they have no way of harming it, but eventually attacking it with a freeze gun looted from an armory on the 4th floor of the ship.
-They do not manage to kill it, only slowing its movements to ensure that it cannot chase after them.
+While searching for Eline, Hayao and Fojii eventually come face-to-face with the monster.
+They do not manage to kill it upon first encounter, only slowing its movements to ensure that it cannot chase after them.